 - on this basis evidence-based scientific policy advice,

 - dissemination of and debate on research results, evidence, best practices and the implications for policy and society to the wider public, and

 - vast virtual resources for the global network to stimulate contact, exchange and access to research, data, policy proposals, opportunities for collaboration as well as valuable information about funding opportunities and the job market.

-The global network will provide research, evidence, best practice and on this basis concrete policy proposals and good information in context for the public at large.
-It will profit from the network synergies as well as the crucial collaboration and dissemination opportunities.
+The global network provides research, evidence, best practice and on this basis concrete policy proposals and good information in context for the public at large.
+It profits from the network synergies as well as the crucial collaboration and dissemination opportunities.

-The virtual platform as the home of the network will act as an information source, enable contacts and will build bridges between the different communities with an intrinsic interest in labor, demographics and human resources: academia, policy-makers, business, employees, media and of course civil society and students.
-It could provide vast online services for communication, joint research projects and remote data processing.
+The virtual platform as the local homes of the network act as an information source, enable contacts and build bridges between the different communities with an intrinsic interest in labor, demographics and human resources: academia, policy-makers, business, employees, media and of course civil society and students.
+It seeks to provide vast online services for communication, joint research projects and remote data processing.

-The Global Labor Organization (GLO) aims to establish itself as the world’s leading and global research and policy network on labor, demographics and human resources.
+The Global Labor Organization (GLO) has established itself as a leading and global research and policy network on labor, demographics and human resources.